“Perhaps if we don’t give them enough water they won’t have a choice, because the orchards will yellow and wither.”

 “I cannot imagine it — how we will organize life in this country when we have 1.4 million Arabs and we are 2.4 million, with 400,000 Arabs already in the country?”, Eshkol said.

 These words are very interesting to scrutinize.
 When Eshkol says “we are 2.4 million”, he is actually not including the Palestinian citizens of Israel (known in Israel as ‘Israeli Arabs’).
 This is clear, because in 1967, the total population of Israel was nearly 2.8 million.
 The last time the population was 2.4 million was early 1963.
 The prime minister couldn’t possibly be making a numerical error of that magnitude.
 No; Eshkol is clearly excluding the Palestinian population from the count, and treating it as a population to be regarded as a fifth column, an alien population, of ‘Arabs already in the country’ – just like the 1.4 million Arabs who have just come under Israel’s control.
-Let it be noted, that in late 1966, Israel relinquished its nearly-two-decade military regime over Palestinian citizens in Israel.
+Let it be noted, that in late 1966, Israel relinquished its 19-year military regime over Palestinian citizens in Israel.
 Eshkol’s words demonstrate that whilst the relinquishing of this regime happened technically, and for ‘moral’ reasons, the establishment’s overall perception of Palestinian citizens was still as ‘others’.

 The concern with the ‘demographic problem’ in the minutes is all-consuming.
 Education Minister Zalman Aranne was emphatic about the ‘demographic threat’: